asuprem/edna/tutorials/Part 2 - Apache Kafka on Kubernetes/readme.md

     - `--broker-list edna-cluster-kafka-bootstrap.kafka.svc.cluster.local:9092`: The address for the broker.
 You can get the address by doing `kubectl get services -n kafka` and taking node of the routing information.
 It should match this.
     - `--topic my-topic`: What topic to publish to.

-The line for the consumer on `Terminal 2` is mostly the same, the sole difference being it launches `kafka-console-consumer.sh` and has a `--from-beginning` flag to tell the consumer to pull all messages under the topic.
+The line for the consumer on `Terminal 2` is mostly the same, the sole difference being it launches `kafka-console-consumer.sh` and has a `--from-beginning` flag to tell the consumer to pull all records under the topic.

 ## Deleting
 Once you are done, delete with: